AP source: MLB labor talks to resume after 42-day break - NewsBreak

 AP source: MLB labor talks to resume after 42-day break

-NEW YORK (AP) — Major League Baseball and the players’ association are scheduled to meet Thursday, ending a 42-day break in negotiations that began when in the sport’s first work stoppage since 1995.
+NEW YORK — (AP) — Major League Baseball and the players' association are scheduled to meet Thursday, ending a 42-day break in negotiations that began when management started a lockout, the sport's first work stoppage since 1995.

 With the scheduled start of spring training five weeks away, management was planning to make a new proposal to players, several people familiar with the negotiations told The Associated Press on Tuesday.
 The people spoke on condition of anonymity because no announcement was made.